Ibn Battuta: First pilgrimage

-He spent several weeks visiting sites in the area, and then headed inland to Cairo, the capital of the Mamluk Sultanate and an important city.
+He spent several weeks visiting sites in the area, and then headed inland to Cairo, the capital of the Mamluk Sultanate.
 After spending about a month in Cairo, he embarked on the first of many detours within the relative safety of Mamluk territory.
-Of the three usual routes to Mecca, Ibn Battuta chose the least-travelled, which involved a journey up the Nile valley, then east to the Red Sea port of Aydhab.
+Of the three usual routes to Mecca, Ibn Battuta chose the least-traveled, which involved a journey up the Nile valley, then east to the Red Sea port of ʿAydhab.
 Upon approaching the town, however, a local rebellion forced him to turn back.

 Ibn Battuta returned to Cairo and took a second side trip, this time to Mamluk-controlled Damascus.
 During his first trip he had encountered a holy man who prophesied that he would only reach Mecca by travelling through Syria.
-The diversion held an added advantage; because of the holy places that lay along the way, including Hebron, Jerusalem, and Bethlehem, the Mamluk authorities spared no efforts in keeping the route safe for pilgrims.
+The diversion held an added advantage; because of the holy places that lay along the way, including Hebron, Jerusalem, and Bethlehem, the Mamluk authorities kept the route safe for pilgrims.
 Without this help many travellers would be robbed and murdered.

-After spending the Muslim month of Ramadan in Damascus, he joined a caravan travelling the 1300 km south to Medina, site of the Mosque of the Islamic prophet Muhammad.
-After four days in the town, he journeyed on to Mecca while visiting holy sites along the way; upon his arrival to Mecca he completed his first pilgrimage and he took the honorific status of El-Hajji.
+After spending the Muslim month of Ramadan, during August, in Damascus, he joined a caravan travelling the 1300 km south to Medina, site of the Mosque of the Islamic prophet Muhammad.
+After four days in the town, he journeyed on to Mecca while visiting holy sites along the way; upon his arrival to Mecca he completed his first pilgrimage, in November, and he took the honorific status of El-Hajji.
 Rather than returning home, Ibn Battuta decided to continue travelling, choosing as his next destination the Ilkhanate, a Mongol Khanate, to the northeast.